Brownian motion on stable looptrees: Heat Kernel Estimates

 \section{Heat Kernel Estimates}

 Although we used the shortest distance metric to prove the volume results of Theorems \ref{thm:main local} and \ref{thm:main global}, the result of Lemma \ref{lem:dR compare} ensures that they also hold true with respect to the resistance metric $R$.
-This allows us to apply results of \cite{CroyHKFluctNonUn}, which provide the machinery to deduce the heat kernel bounds of Theorems \ref{thm:main HK global} and \ref{thm:main HK local}.
-Most of our results follow from a direct application of their results, so we refer the reader to the original papers for further background.
+This allows us to apply results of \cite{CroyHKFluctNonUn} to deduce the heat kernel bounds of Theorems \ref{thm:main HK global} and \ref{thm:main HK local}.
+Most of our results follow from a direct application of those of \cite{CroyHKFluctNonUn}, so we refer the reader there for further background.

-To get some of the off-diagonal results, we will need to check that the Chaining Condition (CC) of \cite[Section 4.2]{CroyHKFluctNonUn} holds.
+To get some off-diagonal results, we need to verify the Chaining Condition (CC) of \cite[Section 4.2]{CroyHKFluctNonUn}.

 \begin{defn}(Chaining Condition (CC), \cite[Section 4.2]{CroyHKFluctNonUn}).
 A metric space $(X,R)$ is said to satisfy the chaining condition if there exists a constant $c$ such that for all $x, y \in X$ and all $n \in \N$, there exists $\{x_0, x_1, \ldots, x_n \} \subset X$ with $x_0 = x$ and $x_n = y$ such that